department-of-veterans-affairs/vagov-content/pages/health-care/family-caregiver-benefits.md

 layout: page-breadcrumbs.html
 template: detail-page
 title: Health care for spouses, dependents, and family caregivers
-display_title: Family and Caregiver Benefits
+display_title: Family Health Benefits
 description: Learn about VA medical benefits for spouses, dependents, and family caregivers.
-Get more information on TRICARE, CHAMPVA, the Program of Comprehensive Assistance to Family Caregivers, the Camp Lejeune Family Member Program, and other health benefits for Veteran family members and caregivers.
+Get more information on TRICARE, CHAMPVA, the Program of Comprehensive Assistance for Family Caregivers, the Camp Lejeune Family Member Program, and other health benefits for Veteran family members and caregivers.
 collection: healthCare
 children: healthCareCoverageFamily
-lastupdate: 2018-02-13
+lastupdate: 2019-03-17
 spoke: Get Benefits
 order: 6
 aliases:
   - /health-care/family-caregiver-health-benefits/
+relatedlinks:
+  - heading: Tools to help you manage your health if you're registered as a patient in a VA health facility
+    links:
+    - url: /health-care/refill-track-prescriptions/
+      title: Refill and track your VA prescriptions
+      description: Order a prescription refill and track your shipment online.
+    - url: /health-care/secure-messaging/
+      title: Use VA Secure Messaging
+      description: Communicate privately with your VA health care team through Secure Messaging.
+    - url: /health-care/schedule-view-va-appointments/
+      title: Schedule and view your VA appointments
+      description: Find out how to schedule an appointment by phone, online, or through Secure Messaging.
+    - url: /health-care/view-test-and-lab-results/
+      title: View your VA lab and test results
+      description: View, download, and print your lab and test results.
+    - url: /health-care/order-hearing-aid-batteries-prosthetic-socks/
+      title: Order hearing aid batteries and prosthetic socks
+      description: Order these items online for home delivery.
+    - url: /health-care/get-medical-records/
+      title: Get your VA medical records (also called "VA Blue Button")
+      description: Set up your personal health record and download reports to share with your VA and non-VA health care providers.
 ---

 <div class="va-introtext">

-If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Servicemember or Veteran, you may qualify for health care benefits.
+If you’re the spouse, surviving spouse, dependent child, or family caregiver of a Veteran or service member, you may qualify for health care benefits.
 In certain cases, you may also qualify for health care benefits due to a disability related to your Veteran’s service.
 Find out if you qualify and how to apply.

 </div>